MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-filter.md

 #### [Java](#tab/java)

-> [!NOTE]
-> There's no need to filter SQL telemetry for PII reasons because all literal values are automatically scrubbed.

-To filter SQL telemetry for cost reasons, you can disable the JDBC instrumentation, see [Suppress specific autocollected telemetry](./java-standalone-config.md#suppress-specific-autocollected-telemetry).
+There's no need to filter SQL telemetry for PII reasons since all literal values are automatically scrubbed.
+If you still want to filter SQL telemetry, for example for cost reasons, you can disable the JDBC instrumentation.
+For more information, see [Suppress specific autocollected telemetry](./java-standalone-config.md#suppress-specific-autocollected-telemetry).

 #### [Java native](#tab/java-native)

-> [!NOTE]
-> There's no need to filter SQL telemetry for PII reasons because all literal values are automatically scrubbed.

-To filter SQL telemetry for cost reasons, you can disable the JDBC instrumentation, see [Suppress specific autocollected telemetry](./java-standalone-config.md#suppress-specific-autocollected-telemetry).
+There's no need to filter SQL telemetry for PII reasons since all literal values are automatically scrubbed.
+If you still want to filter SQL telemetry, for example for cost reasons, you can disable the JDBC instrumentation.
+For more information, see [Suppress specific autocollected telemetry](./java-standalone-config.md#suppress-specific-autocollected-telemetry).

 #### [Node.js](#tab/nodejs)